GitGuild/TradeGuild/doc/TradeGuildOverview.md

 ##### The Safe, minimal trust way for non-professionals to invest in digital currencies.

-The Trade Guild (mirrors: [trdguild.com](https://trdguild.com), [tradeguild.co](https://tradeguild.co), [trdgld.com](https://trdgld.com) coming soon) is a secure, distributed digital currency investment fund featuring automated management, self-insurance, and tamper-proof accounting records published on a blockchain.
+The Trade Guild ([tradeguild.io](https://tradeguild.io) coming soon) is a secure, distributed digital currency investment fund featuring automated management, self-insurance, and tamper-proof accounting records published on a blockchain.

 Users will be able to manage their digital currency investments from an online portfolio, and instruct automated trade bots in investment strategy.